How to Manage Your Restaurant Labor Cost Percentage

 Multi-location restaurant groups and franchises should be set up with a multi-unit scheduling and management software that can fit their needs and work across locations.

 On a macro level, this universally-available data provides operations managers and business leaders with the raw data they need to understand how each location is impacting the company.
-On a micro level, this frees up store managers' time, as time spent scheduling staff can decrease by 80%.
+On a micro level, managers spend 66% less time creating and managing schedules.

 5. Compare Your Locations to the Company Average